sf105/sttp-book/chapters/testing-techniques/specification-based-testing.md

 no two partitions represent/exercise the same behavior,
 2) can easily verify whether that behavior is correct or not.

-> **Classes for the leap year problem**
->
->By looking at the requirements, we can derive the
+By looking at the requirements above, we can derive the following classes/partitions:

->following classes/partitions:
->
->* Year is divisible by 4, but not divisible by 100 = leap year, TRUE
+* Year is divisible by 4, but not divisible by 100 = leap year, TRUE
->* Year is divisible by 4, divisible by 100, divisible by 400 = leap year, TRUE
+* Year is divisible by 4, divisible by 100, divisible by 400 = leap year, TRUE
->* Not divisible by 4 = not a leap year, FALSE
+* Not divisible by 4 = not a leap year, FALSE
->* Divisible by 4, divisible by 100, but not divisible by 400 = not leap year, FALSE
+* Divisible by 4, divisible by 100, but not divisible by 400 = not leap year, FALSE

->
->Note how each class above exercises the program in different ways.
+Note how each class above exercises the program in different ways.

 {% set video_id = "kSLbxmXcPPI" %}